jlowy95/project-1/README.md

 ***Death Count by Drug.ipynb***
    - Code and processing for investigations of number of deaths by drug

+   - Code and processing for investigations of the responsibility of fentanyl

-   - returns DrugCountBar.png, DrugPresencePie.png, and NumDrugsBar.png
+   - returns DrugCountBar.png, DrugPresencePie.png, FentanylRelatedDeathsBar.png, FentanylStackedBar.png, and NumDrugsBar.png

 ***Death Location Weighted Maps.ipynb***
    - Code and processing for visualization of deaths by city and by county